joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7073147/2026/02/26/anthony-richardson-colts-trade-request-nfl-news/

 **‘Scream 7’ Review: It’s Hard to Keep a Good Ghoul Down**\
-`Ghostface has returned amid a light fog of nostalgia in this reunion for some of the franchise’s most terrified faces, including Neve Campbell.`\
+`Ghostface has returned amid a light fog of nostalgia in this reunion for some of the franchise’s most terrified faces, including Neve Campbell’s.`\
 https://nytimes.com/2026/02/26/movies/scream-7-review-neve-campbell.html

 **Ireland say Israel game in Dublin will be in 'safe and secure environment'**\